 This passion for fabrics and textiles inspires her to create a clothing line using high quality, and traditional textiles, in order to highlight and promote handmade work and techniques in the textiles industry, as she believes they offer better value in terms of quality, sustainability and environment protection issues.

 Therefore, Fée Uhssi sources eco friendly, ethical, fair-trade, organic textiles from Africa & Europe.
 She is currently sourcing a majority of the fabrics she uses from Africa, as she is determined to show that traditional African fabrics can find their use in European fashion, and she is aiming to participate to develop, support and create fashion and textiles businesses in Africa.
 She is aiming to expend her sources and be able to source high quality, ethical, fair-trade textiles from India, Asia and South America.

-Fabrics created and made by Bolo’no Mali Charity:
+Bolo’no Mali Charity:

 Bolo'no Mali has been founded in 2006 by Kati Ertel, French Designer, Artist and Textile expert who has been living in Mali for now more than 10 yearsi.
 Bolo'no means in Bambarra, the Mali main language: "The Print of the Hand".
 As an Artist herself, a Designer, a Textile Expert with a passion for African Art & Culture and a Nature lover, Kati Ertel created Bolo’no with the aim to preserve traditional techniques and know-how and to pass on knowledge to next generations in order to perpetuate ancestral, natural and sustainable arts techniques.